Master's programmes of the Faculty of Communication, Culture and Society

 - Master in Lingua, letteratura e civiltà italiana

-- Master in Philosophy
+- Master in Public Management and Policy (PMP)**

 All programmes are defined by a high level of specialization, opening to international careers both in the business world and in academia.
 Professors and lecturers considered among the top experts of their respective disciplines offer innovative and quality content, with a strong interdisciplinary approach and in collaboration with local and international institutions.
-The favorably low teacher-to-student ratio allows to interact directy with the lecturers, while the international environment of USI enables students to broaden their horizons and to personalise their education paths.
+The favourably low teacher-to-student ratio allows to interact directly with the lecturers, while the international environment of USI enables students to broaden their horizons and to personalise their education paths.
 Through the field projects, theory is applied to case studies and consulting projects for companies and other entrepreneurial entities.

 Information for prospective students